alxdnvn/CareerAssignment/README.md

 - operatingsystem.iso

 ##### Execution
-- Execute VMB.exe and select your Oracle VirtualBox installer and OS .ISO in the appropriate dropdowns.
+- Run VMB.exe and select your Oracle VirtualBox installer and OS .ISO in the appropriate dropdowns.
 - Select "Install"